cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 <span style="color:red">https://www.ebi.ac.uk/chebi/searchId.do?chebiId=CHEBI:</span><span
 style="color:orange">138488</span>

-There may be potentially many URI prefixes corresponding to the same local nomenclature and therefore many URIs describing the same entity.
+There may be potentially many URI prefixes corresponding to the same nomenclature and therefore many URIs describing the same entity.
 For example, ChEBI also serves images with: